 - Characteristics: Sweet-sour balance, aromatic

-- Can be combined with: Blue-veined cheeses, Munster
+- Can be combined with: Blue vein cheeses, Munster

 - Chardonnay